 Most of the time you should be using Jupyter lab, a more modern and complete version of Jupyter notebook.
 In some cases the LaTeX parts in Markdown may not render.
 You can try waiting a bit, or re-running (Ctrl+Enter) the problematic markdown cells.
 In some cases, making a small change (e.g. adding a space) and re-running the cell fixes the problem.

 Format and delivery¶

 The projects should be handed in as Jupyter notebooks (in Python).
 The expected workflow is that you work on your notebooks on JupyterHub, and when done download them from JupyterHub (right click on the file then download, when you are on Jupyter lab).

 Please have a look at the Guidelines notebook (under

 ast4310/notebooks) for more details on what is expected in the notebooks.
 There is also a Template notebook that you can copy and use as a starting point for your assignments.
 The project deliveries will be assessed anonymously, but please remember to include your candidate numbers in the notebook submitted.

 Groups are not enabled in Devilry.
 This means that students in a group will need to submit the same files on Devilry.
-The reason for this is that given the chances to improve the grade via the optional peer review (see below), group members will not necessarily have the same final grade for a project.
+This is because peer review is individual (see below), therefore group members will not necessarily have the same final grade for a project.

-Project 1 will be pass/fail and have no effect on your final grade (assuming you pass!).
-The other projects will have weights of 10%, 15%, 25%, 25%, and 25% (see table above).
-Each project will have a numerical grade between 0 and 100, and the final grade is the weighed sum of all project grades.
+The project weights are specified in the table at the top of this page.
+Each project will have a numerical grade between 0 and 100, and the final grade is the weighed sum of all project grades, rounded to the closest integer.
 The final numerical grade will be converted to the A-F scale according to the usual scale:

 |92 - 100||A|